flipz357/MFscore/README.md

 where both input files are AMR corpora (AMRs separated by an empty line, standard AMR Sembank, see `example.txt`).
 Chances are that you have already generated them when using the MF score, please look in `src/tmp/`.

 ## Additional information

+### Using another parser

+- currently the seq2seq parser based on t5 transformer is set as default, since it provides robust and good parses.
+- other parsers can be used,
+    - if pre-installed (part of amrlib) then by setting `-parser_uri` in the main MF score scripts
+    - if custom parser: just add another class in `src/sent_parsers.py` that has a function `parse_sents(strings)` that projects n strings onto n AMR graphs in Penman string format

+### Using another LM to score Form

+- currently GPT-2 base is used
+    - but all unidirectional and bidirectional (->(Ro)BERT(a)-X-X) models that are part of huggingface library can be used
+    - if you want custom form score: similar to custom parserm just add another class in `src/sent_scorers.py` that has a function `score_sents(strings)` that projects the n strings onto n floats

 ### Speed of implementation